-This course analyzes specific world tourism destinations, including its physical, political, economic, and cultural characteristics as these relate to the tourism industry.
+This course analyzes specific world tourism destinations, including their physical, political, economic, and cultural characteristics as these relate to the tourism industry.
 This course puts the tourism phenomenon into the context of the globalization process and assesses the impact of current events, trends, and developments on tourism.
-Mallorca is an ideal location to study how tourism interacts with economic development, politics, environment, and historic and cultural preservation.
-Students will apply and assess to the case of the Balearic Islands the theories, methods, and ideas introduced in class.
+Palma is an ideal location to study how tourism interacts with economic development, politics, environment, and historic and cultural preservation.
+Students will apply the theories, methods, and ideas introduced in class to the case of the Balearic Islands.

 CIEE Elective Courses

 Students can choose any of the following elective courses:

 INSH 3003 PABT/INSH 3006 PABT

 The internship gives students the opportunity to apply their academic and language skills in a professional context while working part-time in a local organization.
 CIEE places students in an organization or company related to tourism, a hotel, or an organization related to another business discipline.
 On-site business experience (120-135 or 240 hours) is complemented by a solid academic component which requires the following: participation in a 13-hour seminar; regular meetings with the internship academic advisor; a professional journal explaining the day-to-day activities and observations about the internship; a 15-page final paper about the student’s internship experience; and a PowerPoint presentation in front of a panel of evaluators.
 The seminar reflects on the world of business and/or tourism, cultural differences and interaction in an international work environment, and on how culture affects business.